-CARS.COM — The 2017 Honda CR-V has 39.2 cubic feet of cargo space behind the backseat and 75.8 cubic feet of cargo space with the backseat folded — but what does that really look like?
-Specifications like cargo volume can be misleading, so during Cars.com's 2017 Compact SUV Challenge, we placed a standard set of cargo items in each cargo area to visualize the differences among the 2018 Chevrolet Equinox, 2017 Ford Escape, 2017 CR-V, 2017 Jeep Compass, 2017 Mazda CX-5, 2017.5 Nissan Rogue and 2018 Volkswagen Tiguan.
+CARS.COM — The 2017 Honda CR-V dimensions include 39.2 cubic feet of cargo space behind the backseat and 75.8 cubic feet of cargo space with the backseat folded — but what does that really look like?
+Specifications like cargo volume for vehicles can be misleading, so during Cars.com's 2017 Compact SUV Challenge, we placed a standard set of cargo items in each cargo area to visualize the differences among the 2018 Chevrolet Equinox, 2017 Ford Escape, 2017 CR-V, 2017 Jeep Compass, 2017 Mazda CX-5, 2017.5 Nissan Rogue and 2018 Volkswagen Tiguan.

-Cargo included a 23-inch adult bicycle and an adjustable cardboard box tested in two sizes: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-by-41 inches, which we fit with the backseat folded.
+Cargo included a 23-inch adult bicycle and an adjustable cardboard box tested in two different dimensions: 37 inches long, 6 inches wide and 41 inches tall, which we fit behind the backseat, and an expanded 70-by-6-by-41 inches, which we fit with the backseat folded.
 And to top it off, a pair of golf bags.
 Though we laid the cardboard box flat for visualization of the cargo area, general practice for transporting a cardboard box like ours with a flat-screen TV inside is to keep the TV upright.

-The cargo area behind the backseat was close to fitting the small box, but not quite.
+The cargo area behind the rear seat was close to fitting the small box, but not quite.
 Only one SUV in this test could: the 2018 Volkswagen Tiguan.
 The CR-V might have been able to squeak that one out if it had a sliding backseat, but it doesn't (only two in the test did: the Nissan Rogue and Tiguan).